 While some pawn shops have retail jewelry departments and trained gemologists, and may, as a result, be able to offer you a slightly higher offer, this type of pawn shop is rare, and by no means, a guarantee that you will get the best resale value for your diamond.
 In addition, these shops, at best, employ a very basic formula based on the size of your loose diamond or diamond jewelry and do not take into consideration the variety of conditions and attributes that should be considered when selling your used diamond ring and getting a fair offer for your loose diamond or diamond jewelry.

-Overall, we seek to discourage you from selling your second-hand diamond to a pawn shop, unless you have very limited options in your area and need the benefit of immediate cash that brick and mortar businesses offer.
+Overall, we seek to discourage you from selling your second-hand diamond to a pawn shop, unless you have very limited options in your area and need the benefit of immediate cash that brick and mortar businesses offer, since we discussed so far how they might not be the best place to sell a diamond ring.

 DIAMOCYCLE SELLER SCORE: 1/10